 The G-I-N Board of Trustees agreed to the development of such a community of interest following two successful workshops held at the G-I-N conference in Lisbon in 2009.
 Objectives of the community are to promote and stimulate multidisciplinary collaboration in clinical guidelines, and to further facilitate and increase interactions between medical and allied health professionals.

-Learn about the IWG’s goals, completed project and ongoing plans, and how you can join.
+Learn about the IWG’s goals, completed projects and ongoing plans.

 "Linking best practices to performance measures".